ChrisWhealy/wasm_sha256/README.md

 ## Local Execution: File System Access

-A WASM module only has access to the files or directories pre-opened for it by the host environemnt.
+A WASM module only has access to the files or directories pre-opened for it by the host environment.
-This means that when invoking the WASM module, we must tell the host environment which directory WASM needs access to:
+This means that when invoking the WASM module, we must tell the host environment which directory WASM needs pre-opened.

+The syntax for specifying the host directory varies between the different runtimes.

 ### NodeJS